 You might also enlist your kids in coupon and bargain hunting.
 You can introduce them to the excitement of the chase.

 There are many differing opinions among parents about how allowances should work.
 Some parents believe that children should only receive an allowance if they’ve done some form of work for it, such as household chores.
 Other parents think it is best to give their children a small allowance each week, and then leaving it up to each individual child to decide whether to save or spend what they receive.
-Still, there are other parents who believe that children should get a part-time job as soon as they are old enough, so they can start learning the value of work and not just have money handed to them.
-And there are still other parents who believe in giving their children however much money they want, because they think that is what will make their children happy ultimately.
+Still, there are other parents who believe that children should get a part-time job as soon as they are old enough.
 Obviously, there is no right answer as to how to navigate the allowance situation with your children.

-Something to remember throughout all of your money talk with your children is to keep it light and make it fun.
-Kids will respond so much better to learning when they have a fun activity or game to associate it with.
-Games like Monopoly and other business and money-related games can help your kids learn about money and budgeting using only cash in a fun and lighthearted way.
+Something to remember throughout all of your budgeting talk with your children is to keep it light and make it fun.
+Kids respond much better to learning when they have a fun activity or game to associate it with.
+Games like Monopoly and other money-related games can help your kids learn about money and budgeting using only cash in a fun and lighthearted way.
 Another major thing to focus on when teaching your kids about money is the importance of short and long-term goals.

 It is important that you emphasize the importance of planning ahead, for big purchases or even retirement.
 Talking to them about saving for specific things that they want can help them work towards a goal.
 When they eventually earn enough to purchase the item that they wanted, it solidifies in their mind that they are capable of saving and that it is possible to buy the things they want.
 Teaching your children how to budget when they are young will help them become more financially wise and well-rounded adults.